 Can Delta 10 Make You Fail a Drug Test?

-Yes, Delta 10 is a version of THC so you can absolutely fail a drug test for THC.
+Yes, Delta 10 is a version of THC so you can absolutely fail a drug test.
 Delta 10 and Delta 8 produce the same metabolites as regular Delta 9 THC that can trigger a positive test.

 As with any cannabis-derived product, your chances of testing positive depend on a variety of factors including duration of use, the type of test and your body chemistry.